 Loan Against Property vs. Home Loan: Difference Explained

-Buying a property or unlocking its value through financing are two major reasons why people approach lenders.
-Two of the most availed property-related loans are the home loan and the loan against property (LAP).
-Although both loans are secured against property, they serve very different purposes and come with distinct eligibility, interest rates, tax benefits, and repayment terms.
+When it comes to financing a property, two of the most common options available to borrowers are a home loan vs loan against property (LAP).
+While both loans are secured against property, they cater to different financial needs and come with unique eligibility criteria, interest rates, tax benefits, and repayment terms.

 What Is a Home Loan?